-- Cook jumbo shells according to the instructions on the package.
+Cook one box of jumbo shells according to the instructions on the package.

-- Put the stuffed shells into a greased 3-quart casserole dish or a 9x13 inch pan and cover with alfredo sauce.
+Put the shells into a greased 3-quart casserole dish or 9×13 inch pan.

-- Sprinkle with ground black pepper and fresh parsley.
+Garnish with crushed black pepper and fresh parsley.

 Here are a few more of our favorite recipes that include alfredo sauce: